 - a powerful magnifying glass

-- fine tweezers for turning pages of a delicate manuscript or early source
+- fine tweezers for turning pages of a delicate manuscript or source

 - a long ruler for measuring the manuscript

-- and a personal list of questions, along with the ongoing draft of the new urtext edition and critical commentary, manuscript paper, etc.”
+- a list of questions, along with the ongoing draft of the new urtext edition and critical commentary, manuscript paper, etc.”

 If this suggests hints of Indiana Jones, the process was leavened with musical interludes, Del Mar consulting with eminent performers.